phinolex/Tap-Tap-Adventure/README.md

 In the command line type: `npm run wtfserver`

-### Step 6 - Run the HTML5 Client Webpack
+### Step 6 - Run the NextJS app

-Open another terminal and then type: `npm start`
+If you've never run the project before then you need to build it first: `npm run build`

+Once you have a build you can start the game using: `npm start`

 ### Step 7 - View in Browser

 Now open your browser and navigate to `http://{ip}:{port}/` as defined in your client configuration file.
 Typically this will be `http://localhost:3000` if you use the default webpack and client configuration settings provided.

 ## Troubleshooting
-* Typically errors with WTF Adventure are due to mysql connection or authentication issues in `src/server/config.json`.
+* Typically errors with WTF Adventure are due to mysql connection or authentication issues in `server/config.json`.
   * If you are using XAMPP or MAMP the correct default values are already configured for you
   * Check that MySQL is running
   * Check that your hostname, port number, user name, password and database are correct
   * Check that your secretKey is base62 encoded
-* Make sure you are running the correct IP and port in the client window in `src/client/config.json`
+* Make sure you are running the correct IP and port in the client window in `client/config.json`
   * If you are using MAMP or XAMPP the correct default values are already configured for you
 * Errors installing dependencies
   * When this happens you will need to look at the specific error you are getting from the dependency and try to resolve the issue